WhatsUp20/Weather-App/README.md

 # Weather-App
 This is my first own simple weather application for android.
 ## UserGuide
-1.Run app and enter the city or postal code in the search bar, then click on the button.
+1. Run app and enter the city or postal code in the search bar, then click on the button.

-2.Enjoy.
+2. Enjoy.